veraleitaodev/getGoals/README.md

   * __Header__ (this feature is present in every page):
     a) __Logo__ on the Left side with link to home page;
-    b)  __Add__ add button that links to the Goals form page;
+    b) __3 vertical dots__ (mobile view) on the right side of navigation bar - opens into a menu with links to Home, My Progress and New Goal pages;
+    c) __Pages Links__ (desktop view) links to Home, My Progress and New Goal pages.

   * __Footer__ (this feature is present in every page):
     a) __social media Icons__ - with link to social media pages;

   * __Home page__:
     a) header and footer as explained above;
+    b)__Add__ add button that links to the Goals form page - mobile size screen only;
-    b) __goals overview__ 3 card with a goal each are present on the home page.
+    c) __goals overview__ 3 card with a goal each are present on the home page.
 These cards are static as there is no backend support for the data added to the form;

   * __Goals form page__(the forms in this page are disabled as there is no backend support at this stage):
     a) header and footer as axplained above;